 Here are just a few of the leadership positions available to you:

-Career Office student fellows assist the College's professional career advisers.
+Career fellows in the Hale Center for Career Development assist the College's professional career advisers.
 As a fellow, you'll be trained to help your peers develop portfolios, resumes and cover letters.
 You'll also meet one-on-one with students early in their educational career to help match them with a career adviser.

 ALANA Sisters and Brothers

 ALANA (African American, Latino/a, Asian American and Native American) Sisters and Brothers (ASBs) are peer mentors who are selected and trained to assist first-year students as they adjust to life at Connecticut College.
 As an ALANA Sister/Brother, you serve as a role model and a resource for younger students.

 Housefellows and floor governors are residence house student staff members.
 Housefellows serve as paid undergraduate residence house directors supervised by the Office of Residential Education and Living.
 Floor governors are sophomores, juniors and seniors whose primary role is to develop a positive residential community.

 The House Council works under the leadership and guidance of the floor governor in each residence house.
 Councils are comprised of elected representatives for the following positions:

 - House Environmental Representative (serves as liaison with the Office of Sustainability)

 - House Community Partnerships Representative (serves as liaison with the Community Partnerships office)

 - House SAC Representative